juferafo/UDE-data-lake/README.md

 ### Log dataset

-The log dataset contains information about the application usage (user ID, registration type, song listened, etc...).
-It is build from the simulator of events [eventsim](https://github.com/Interana/eventsim) and, like the song dataset, the information is stored in JSON files.
+The log dataset contains information about the user interaction with the app (sign-in/out, user ID, registration type, listened songs, etc...).
+This dataset was build from the events simulator [eventsim](https://github.com/Interana/eventsim) and, like the song dataset, the information is stored in JSON files.
 Below you can find the schema of the log dataset.

 ```
 {